 After 8–10 minutes, add the chopped tomatoes.
 Stir in the remaining salt, cumin, paprika, and grated ginger.
 Seasoning in layers is key!
 Lower the heat to a simmer, place the lid on but leave it cracked to let steam escape, and cook for an hour.
 Stir occasionally to prevent burning.

-After an hour, check to see if the eggplant has broken down and blended with the tomatoes.
-If not, cook for another 15–20 minutes or until it reaches a mashed, stew-like consistency.
+After an hour, check whether the eggplant has broken down and blended with the tomatoes.
+This will vary depending on how thin you sliced the eggplant.
+If it hasn’t softened enough, cook for another 15 to 20 minutes, or until it reaches a mashed, stew-like texture.
 The onions will still hold their shape.

 Once all of the vegetables have combined into a thick, hearty stew, taste and adjust the salt and ginger if needed.
 Stir in a handful of chopped cilantro, and sprinkle more on top before serving.